 Benefits Service Center:

-You can carry over all unused vacation into the following year; however, your vacation benefit at any point in time cannot exceed two times your Normal Vacation Benefit.
+You can carry over all unused vacation into the following year; however, your vacation benefit at any time cannot exceed two times your Normal Vacation Benefit.

 Vacation During Your Year of Hire

-The Holiday Schedule includes one (1) additional floating day off.
-Scheduling and approval of the floating day off is at the discretion of your supervisor and, in some locations could be replaced by a fixed “designated” holiday.
+- Scheduling and approval of the floating holidays is at the discretion of your supervisor and, in some locations, could be replaced by a fixed or “designated” holiday.

 - Sick Benefits

-For more information regarding your sick benefits, please see Sick Benefits.
+For more information regarding paid sick leave, see Sick Benefits.

 - Parental Leave